KodyJKing/superhot-mcc/notes/superhotmcc-dev-notes/Reversing.md

 Open a .contrail file in Guerilla and look for it's min/max point state transition duration fields.
 Then in game, look for these values in the tag's data.
 (You may want to have the mod's tag-browser UI updated to make finding this easier.).
 Set a data breakpoint on a transition duration field.
 In the game's current state, only the `updateContrail` function will access this field.

+## updateActor function (aka updateAI)

+Pick any actr tag.
+Set a data breakpoint on it's data address field.
+This may be accessed by `getTagDataPointer`, which is not actor specific, so climb up the stack one or two calls.
+Then open the function you find in Ghidra.
+Climp up the call tree until you find a function that takes no parameters.
+That should be the `updateActors` function.
+The function just prior was the `updateActor` function.

 # See Also

 [Kavawuvi's map file documentation](https://opencarnage.net/index.php?/topic/6693-halo-map-file-structure-revision-212/)